build-on-aws/prioritizing-event-processing-with-apache-kafka/README.md

 KafkaConsumer<K, V> consumer = new KafkaConsumer<>(configs);
 ```

-To work properly you need to specify in the configuration which topic will have its partitions grouped into buckets.
-This is important because in Kafka consumers can subscribe to multiple topics.
-This means that the same consumer can be used to read messages from different topics, so the assignor needs to know which topic will have their partitions grouped into buckets.
+To work properly, you need to specify in the configuration which topic will have its partitions grouped into buckets.
+This is important because, in Kafka, consumers can subscribe to multiple topics.
+This means that the same consumer can read messages from different topics, so the assignor needs to know which topic will have their partitions grouped into buckets.

 ```bash
 configs.setProperty(BucketPriorityConfig.TOPIC_CONFIG, "orders");
 ```

 You also have to specify in the configuration which buckets will be configured and what is the partition allocation for each one of them.
 The partition allocation is specified in terms of percentage.
 Note that the usage of the symbol `%` is optional.
-Ideally the partition allocation configuration needs to be the same used in the producer.
+Ideally, the partition allocation configuration needs to be the same used in the producer.

 ```bash